Bed Bug Pictures (actual size and enlarged)

 Second, bed bug bodies have a very distinctive body shape.
 Notice the oval, almost egg-shaped body shown in the illustration.
 If you find bugs with both of these traits, there is a good chance that they are bed bugs.
 We highly recommend that you take a proactive approach to the situation and follow the 8-Step Approach to Get Rid of Bed Bugs.
 It is completely free and packed full of information.
 Also, feel free to contact us if you have any questions.

-Kill Bed Bugs in couches, beds, furniture & more!
+Kill Bed Bugs with heat in seconds!

-Learn more about the ZappBug Room.
+Learn more about the ZappBug Heater.

 Posted by Cameron Wheeler